Where to Surf on the North Island

 This tiny town is the home to New Zealand’s most famous surf spot thanks to its consistent conditions.
 The waves here are ideal for beginners to advanced.
 Ngaranui Beach is a safe place to start off, but Manu Bay, Whale Bay and Indicators will definitely test you!
 For more things to do in Raglan, see 10 Must-Dos in Raglan.

 Piha is in the wild Auckland district of the Waitakere Ranges.
 It’s a black sand beach with powerful beach breaks, so is a must for experienced surfers.
-Beginners are advised to go out with an instructor, such as the Piha Surf Academy, as the rips are pretty strong.
+Beginners are advised to go out with an instructor, such as the Piha Surf Academy (more info on Viator and Tripadvisor), as the rips are pretty strong.
 For more surf breaks in the Waitakere Ranges, check out Waitakere Ranges – Guide for Backpackers.

 3. Shipwreck Bay

 Not only does this beach have an awesome name that evokes images of pirates and buried treasure, but you will practically sail the sea on the long rides this beach offers on a good swell.
 Shipwreck bay is near Ahipara in the Northland region.
-Check out Northland – Guide for Backpackers for more information.
+Check out our Northland category for more information.